rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/54_tooling-and-debugging/545_user_metrics.md

 ### Rapyuta IO Metrics Collector

-The following package can be imported and then deployed to run the metrics collector:
+Import and deploy the following package to run the metrics collector:

 {{< importpackage manifest="https://raw.githubusercontent.com/rapyuta-robotics/io_tutorials/master/io_manifests/io_metrics_collector/io_metrics_collector_v0.0.0_manifest.json" >}}
 Once deployed successfully on an AMD64 [Docker device](/5_deep-dives/51_managing-devices/511_device-runtime/#containerized-docker-runtime), **io_metrics_collector** ROS node will try to contact ROS master, and expose **/io_metrics** topic.
 Messages are sent from this ROS topic to the metrics pipeline which in turn is stored in the cloud.
 The metrics can be visualized using the Grafana data source.